Search gov.ie

 Rural bus services

 We are improving bus services across Ireland.
-Since 2022, over 100 new or enhanced bus routes have been launched nationwide.
-In 2023, the Connecting Ireland Rural Mobility Plan:
+Since October 2021, over 150 new and enhanced bus routes have been rolled out through the Connecting Ireland Rural Mobility Plan.

 Urban bus services